 - The student's financial aid file is complete before the census date of the semester but the student registers for courses after the census date: No determination is made until the student has registered and since registration occurred after the census, the financial aid awarding will be based upon the student's enrollment at the time the financial aid award letter is generated.

 - The student registers for courses before the census date but the financial aid file is not complete until after the census date: The financial aid awarding will be based upon the student's enrollment at the time the financial aid award letter is generated.

 The information listed above applies to the federal grants (Pell, SEOG, TEACH), institutional funds, and state funds.

-If a student already recieved a financial aid award letter, any module-based class(es) enrolled in after the census date will not be counted towards financial aid enrollment status for the semester for all types of aid except loans.
+If a student already recieved a financial aid award letter, any module-based class(es) enrolled in after the census date will not be counted toward financial aid enrollment status for the semester for all types of aid except loans.
 If a student plans to enroll in any module-based class(es), please do so before the census date.
 No exceptions will be made.
-Visit the Class Eligibility policy page for more information about modules.

 For more information about modules, see the Class Eligibility policy.